Factorial multiparameter Hecke von Neumann algebras and representations of groups acting on right-angled buildings: Factoriality

 Summarising our results so far, we have found $a,b,c \in \CC$ such that

 holds for all $d \in D$.
 In the remainder of the proof, we will reduce all considerations about the values of $f$ to these cases.

-Since the relations described in \eqref{eq:1} and \eqref{eq:3} as well as in Claims \ref{claim:1} and \ref{claim:2} do not change the value of $q_{d^{-1}wd', \vepsm}$, we see that it remains to determine the values of $f$ on the following pairs of elements:
+Since the transformations appearing in relations \eqref{eq:1} and \eqref{eq:3} as well as in Claims \ref{claim:1} and \ref{claim:2} do not affect the value of $q_{d^{-1}wd', \vepsm}$, we see that it remains to determine the values of $f$ on the following pairs of elements:

 Treating the exception first, we observe that if $s$ and $w$ commute, then $((st)^ns)^{-1}ws = (st)^ns w s = (st)^n w$ and hence $f((st)^ns, s) = f((st)^n, e)$.
 If $s$ and $w$ do not commute, we obtain